-During the decade of the 1970s, Bransford and Johnson (1973) challenged the idea that schemas work at retrieval stage.
+During the decade of the 1970s, Bransford and Johnson (1973) challenged the idea that schemas work at a retrieval stage.
 They constructed texts that described a situation in such a way that the reader was unable to understand its meaning unless some clues were provided.
 The researchers suggested that when new information cannot be related to an appropriate schema, very little is remembered.
 Other researchers found similar results in comparative experiments of prose retention (see Dooling and Lachman, 1971).

-Today two kinds of schemas are distinguished: event schemas and story schemas.
+Today two kinds of schemas are distinguished, namely event schemas and story schemas.
 Event schemas consist of knowledge about the subject matter of the story (Cohen, 1989; Christy et al, 2017).
-For example, the event schemas activated in remembering The Man Who Mistook His Wife for a Hat by Oliver Sacks (a collection of different narratives about Oliver Sacks' patients) might include knowledge of psychiatric hospitals, admire characters, self-identity, physiology of the brain, sensory ghosts, disembodiment, or autism.
+For example, the event schemas activated in remembering The man who mistook his wife for a hat by Oliver Sacks (a collection of different narratives about Oliver Sacks' patients) might include knowledge of psychiatric hospitals, admirable characters, self-identity, physiology of the brain, sensory ghosts, disembodiment or autism.
 Story schemas consist of abstract, content-free knowledge about the structure of a typical story.

-For science communication, one of the advantages of story schemas is that the majority of people have been exposed to them since childhood in such forms as religious instruction, drama, or reading fictional literature.
-Therefore it represents a widespread and well-established knowledge held by the general public that can be used, without previous instruction, to the benefit of popularisation of science.
+For science communication, one of the advantages of story schemas is that the majority of people have been exposed to them since childhood in such forms as religious instruction, drama or reading fiction.
+Therefore, it represents a widespread and well-established knowledge held by the general public that can be used, without previous instruction, to the benefit of popularisation of science.

-Final note
+5 Final note

-It is still necessary to invest considerable amount of effort to investigate about the use of narratives in science communication as it is a rather recent field as well as a promising one.
+It is still necessary to invest a considerable amount of effort in investigating the use of narratives in science communication as it is a rather recent field - and a promising one.
 For instance, it is necessary to explore in more depth the adequate characteristics of narrative text for effective science communication (i.e. the use of powerful mnemonic devices).
-From my perspective, science communication via narratives should follow a series of rules, as it happens with other narrative sub-genera such as the thrillers, horror stories, historic novel, etc. I have named this kind of narratives "SciComm narratives" (Negrete, 2014) and they could be considered as a new narrative sub-genera with their own characteristics and rules.

-- Therefore, it is important to generate more knowledge that enables us to provide a solid theoretical body around narratives for science communication (SciComm narratives).
+From my perspective, science communication via narratives should follow a series of rules, as it happens with other narrative subgenera, such as thrillers, horror stories, historic novels, etc. I have named these kind of narratives SciComm narratives (Negrete, 2014), and they could be considered as a new narrative subgenera with their own characteristics and rules.
+Therefore, it is important to generate more knowledge that enables us to provide a solid theoretical body around narratives for science communication (SciComm narratives).